Skip to main content

 FAQ – Timber Lifespan

 Yes, significantly.
 Surface protection (paint, stain, varnish) reduces moisture penetration and slows weathering from UV exposure.
 However, the protection is only as good as the coating system and its maintenance.
-Paint requires periodic renewal (typically every 5-10 years), while penetrating oils may need more frequent application.
+Paint requires periodic renewal (typically every 5-10 years), while penetrating oils may need more frequent application — especially in full sun or coastal conditions.
 Properly maintained coatings can double or triple timber lifespan.
+But a poorly applied coating that traps moisture behind it can actually speed up decay, so surface prep matters as much as the product itself.

 Design it right.
 Build it once.